PAPR: Proximity Attention Point Rendering: Implementation Details

 \subsection{Clustering Feature Vectors}

-To demonstrate the effectiveness of our learned point feature vectors, we visualize the feature vector clustering in Fig.\ref{fig:supp-texture-clustering}.
-The clustering is obtained by applying the K-Means clustering algorithm with $K=6$ to the learned feature vectors of the points.
+To demonstrate the effectiveness of our learnt point feature vectors, we visualize the feature vector clustering in Fig.\ref{fig:supp-texture-clustering}.
+The clustering is obtained by applying the K-Means clustering algorithm with $K=6$ to the learnt feature vectors of the points.
 The resulting clustering reveals distinct separation, indicating the successful encoding of local information at surfaces with different textures and geometries.

 More specifically, the feature vectors capture various colours within the scene.
 In the caterpillar scene, for instance, the point features associated with gray-coloured areas, such as the wheels and the side of the shovel, are clustered together.
 Moreover, the feature vectors can effectively differentiate between different materials, even when their colours may appear similar.
 For instance, in the materials scene, two balls on the bottom right most side have similar colours but different finishes—one with a matte appearance and the other with a polished look—and their feature vectors accurately distinguish between them.
 Additionally, the feature vectors demonstrate the capability to discern variations in local geometry.
 In the drum scene, for example, the feature vectors for the large drum in the foreground differ from those representing the smaller drums in the background.
 These results highlight the encoding of distinct local scene information by the feature vectors, presenting potential utility in applications such as part segmentation.